 Our team gave this bike a 3.5 out of 5 for adjustability and ergonomics.
 The bike can adapt to athletes of varying body types thanks to the seat’s eight different height settings and five front-to-back settings.
 The Echo’s latest model, the 3.0, improves upon the 2.0 by moving the adjustment knob to the back of the seat post to help prevent loose clothing and headphone wires from catching on it.

 The 3.0’s 5’’ x 8’’ console is larger than the former 2.0’s 6.4” x 3.4’’ one.
-You can connect it to Bluetooth and ANT+, allowing you to track intervals, distance, calories burned, and more via compatible fitness trackers and apps.
+You can connect it to Bluetooth and ANT+, allowing you to track intervals, distance, calories burned, and more via compatible the best fitness trackers and apps.
 You can also link up the Echo with a heart rate monitor, which accompanies the pre-loaded interval and target programs on the console.
 The tech capabilities don’t rival some of the more high-tech screens on ellipticals, for instance, but we gave Rogue a 3.5 out of 5 in this category, as it’s superior to other air bikes.

 The Echo, however, is one of the heaviest bikes on the market at 123 pounds, earning a 2 out of 5 for portability and footprint.
 It’s also both longer and wider than the average air bike by several inches, so it may not be the best pick for those working out in tight spaces or equipment-clogged gyms.